 Gilbert Symes.
 In the following year, 1877, the occupant is said to be Gilbert Symes and the name Powell is crossed through.
 Read more about Gilbert Symes.
 He appears to have left the house by the 1878 rate book.

 In 1879 the rate book says that William Williams owned the house which was occupied by Thomas Powell.
 We are confused by this entry as it seems “out of sequence” as Thomas Powell was replaced by Gilbert Symes in the previous rate book but it may be that the information shown here was out of date or just a clerical error.

 Henry Blake.
-In 1885 Henry Blake lived in number 36 Castle Street.
-Read about Henry Blake
+In the 1881 Census and the 1885 Rate Book Henry Blake lived in number 36 Castle Street.
+Read more about Henry Blake

 Christopher Hawkes.
 By the 1890 and 1894 rate books Christopher Hawkes lived in the house.
 Christopher Hawkes was born in Grafton Underwood in Northamptonshire in 1855.
 He was the son of William Hawkes a labourer and his wife Rose Ann Hawkes a lace maker.
 In 1881 Christopher was a butler for a solicitor in Iver in Buckinghamshire.
 Read more about Christopher Hawkes.